boustrophedon/taskerizer/notes.md

 ---

 I happened to read https://robatwilliams.github.io/decent-code/ and there was a point made about using the word "get" for getters, and I agreed with it.
 So why am I using 'get' for a (relatively) expensive database query operation?
 I will change it.

+---

+Better auth idea: auth is tied to db transaction creation. db transaction struct has a user id field and uses it in all operations

+db transaction should be created in the "binary" - cli or server with auth handled separately, and then transaction uniformly passed into the dispatch library function.

+this also allows connection pooling to work independently from the transaction i think.